Steven-McGinnis/ClassyWeather-React-App/README.md

 # Classy Weather ☀️🌦️🌩️

 Classy Weather is a React application that allows users to search for the weather in different locations.
 It uses the Open-Meteo API to fetch weather data and displays it in a user-friendly format.
+This app specifically uses legacy React class components to manage state and interactions giving me hands on experience with both class and functional components.

 ## 📖 About This Project